rmobmina/CSC207-Project/README.md

    ```

 4. **Launch the Application**
-   Start the application using your preferred IDE or via command line:
+   Start the application using your preferred IDE or via command line.
+Head to App.java and run the file.

+   Enter a valid API key: 2d6d6124e844c3e976842b19833dfa3b

 ---